A Day In The Life of an Inpatient Rehab Occupational Therapist

 With inpatient rehab, the patient knows they’re there for rehab and they’re ready and willing to work with you (most of the time!)

-This makes the morning fly by, which I absolutely love.
-I’m always being challenged and working to get my creative juices flowing for each patient since I work with varied patients on different teams throughout the week.
+These back to back sessions makes the morning fly by, which I absolutely love.
+I’m always being challenged and working to get my creative OT juices flowing for each patient since I work with varied patients on different teams throughout the week.

 Lunch “Break” Time!

-At every inpatient rehab facility I’ve worked, 12:00-1:00 is the time that therapy stops so patients and therapists can eat lunch.
+At most inpatient rehab facilities I’ve worked at, 12:00-1:00 is the time that therapy stops so patients and therapists can eat lunch.

 This one hour time slot gives me time to eat and work on documentation.
 If I don’t get a head start on documenting, it can cut into my evening after work.

-I usually spend about 25 of those minutes scarfing something down and taking a quick breather chatting with my coworkers before I get to the paperwork.
+I usually spend about 25 of those minutes eating something fairly quickly as well as taking a quick breather chatting with my coworkers before I get to the paperwork.

-From 12:25ish-1:00 I buckle down with a “natural” energy drink that I shouldn’t be drinking and crack open my notes from my morning session.
+From 12:25ish-1:00 I buckle down and crack open my notes from my morning sessions.

 There are four different types of notes I might work on: